What is a search engine API?

 Search engine APIs are also particularly important for AI companies, or anybody developing AI-powered tools.
 Search engines can provide real-time data feeds to AI models, which can greatly expand a model’s capabilities.

 Take, for example, large language model (LLM) chatbots, like ChatGPT.
 These AI models have gained recent popularity for their ability to act as powerful digital assistants, but they have some core limitations, too.
-Namely, many LLM models are trained on static sets of data, which is why you’ll sometimes see a message like “I’m sorry, but I don’t have access to real-time data, and my knowledge was last updated in September 2021.”
-Search engine APIs provide a solution to these kinds of limitations.
+Namely, many LLM models are trained on static sets of data, which is why you’ll sometimes see a message like “I’m sorry, but I don’t have access to real-time data, and my knowledge was last updated in January 2022.”
+AI search engine APIs provide a solution to these kinds of limitations.

 How end users interact with search engine APIs